weitblick/lowmark/README.md

 ### Formatting

 Content is written using **Extended Markdown**.
 All common Markdown elements are supported, along with additional **components**, which can be activated globally via `config.php` or individually through the frontmatter.
-These include:

-- Enhanced **image rendering with automatic scaling** (suitable for external images or lazy loading)
-- **E-mail address obfuscation** to protect against web crawlers
+These include features such as **enhanced image rendering** with automatic scaling (suitable for external images or lazy loading), and **e-mail address obfuscation** to protect against web crawlers, **among others**.